-- HIM 201 Computers in Healthcare Hours: 3 CA - HIM 203 ICD Coding Hours: 3 - HIM 206 Health Info Management Statistics Hours: 3 - HIM 211 Healthcare Quality Management Hours: 3

-- HIM 212 Healthcare Management Supervision Hours: 3 - HIM 104 Intro to Pharmacology Hours: 1 CA
+- HIM 201 Computers in Healthcare Hours: 3 - HIM 203 ICD Coding Hours: 3 - HIM 206 Health Info Management Statistics Hours: 3 - HIM 211 Healthcare Quality Management Hours: 3 - HIM 212 Healthcare Management Supervision Hours: 3

-Spring Semester (15 Hours)
+Spring Semester (14 Hours)

 - HIM 202 CPT Coding Hours: 3

 - HIM 204 Insurance Billing & Reimbursement Hours: 3

 - HIM 207 Analyzing Healthcare Data Hours: 3

-- HIM 213 HIM Profess Practice Experience (PPE) Hours: 2
+- HIM 213 HIM Supervised Experiential Learning (SEL) Hours: 2

 - HIM 214 HIM Capstone Hours: 3

-Health Information Management Certificate
+Health Information Management Certificate of Achievement

-The certificate track includes instruction in medical records, health information software applications and data entry, coding and classification.
-Coursework also includes the fundamentals of medical science and treatment procedures, medical terminology and basic anatomy and physiology.
+The Certificate of Achievement in Health Information Management (HIM) includes instruction in medical records, health information software applications, data entry, legal aspects, and statistics.
+Course work also includes the fundamentals of medical science; medical terminology and basic anatomy and physiology-lecture and lab.
+This is a stackable pathway towards the Associate of Applied Science degree in HIM.
 All courses with the HIM prefix are fully online.
-The normal completion time for the program is 12 months, assuming appropriate placement scores.
+The normal completion time for this program is 1 year or 2 full-time semesters equating to 30 credits, assuming appropriate placement scores.